top of page

 The "Slow Thread" Philosophy

 Because our work is tied to the lives of the women, we do not attempt to participate in any form of "fast fashion."
-Whether you are choosing a ready-to-ship piece from our Boutique, commissioning a custom size or ordering a Bespoke garment, you are supporting a process that respects the artist's time.
-A single piece can take weeks of focused work to complete, one stitch at a time.
+Whether you are choosing a ready-to-ship piece from our Boutique, commissioning a custom size or ordering a Bespoke garment, you are supporting a process that respects our artist's time.
+A single piece can take weeks of silent, focused work to complete, one stitch at a time.

 Direct Economic Impact